mtorres6739/java-fundamentals/README.md

 ### File I/O and Testing

 - This method should read in a file of data and analyze the data to answer questions about the file.

+---

+## Lab 6

+### Inheritance and Interfaces, Part 1

+#### The Restaurant class
+- This should create a class to represent a restaurant.
+Each Restaurant should have a name, a number of stars between 0 and 5, and a price category.

+#### The Review class
+- This should create a class to represent a review.
+Each Review should have a body, an author, and a number of stars.